 This classic tale teaches the power of persistence.
 Parents and teachers can bring the story to life with animal printable coloring pages that feature scenes from the race.
 These pages are fun and educational, perfect for children learning about values like hard work and humility.
 As the tortoise nears victory, the message is clear—slow and steady really does win the race.

-Fun and Interesting facts
+Fun and Interesting facts (Dog characteristics)

 1. Did you know how dogs identify smells?